Is Global Warming to Blame for all of this Wildfire?

 - Support governments that are ready and willing to fund climate change initiatives

-- Support business which do their best to minimize harmful emissions
+- Support business which does their best to minimize harmful emissions

 - Grow native plants in your gardens to boost biodiversity and natural habitats